-The ongoing COVID-19 global pandemic and the response to it has caused, and will continue to cause, increases in mortality, morbidity and other insurance risks, as well as significant disruption in the international and U.S. economies and financial markets.
+The ongoing COVID-19 global pandemic continues to cause increases in mortality, morbidity and other insurance risks, as well as significant disruption in the international and U.S. economies and financial markets.
 The extent to which the Company's future results continue to be affected by COVID-19 will largely depend on, among other factors, country-specific circumstances, measures by public and private institutions, COVID-19's impact on all other causes of death and the timing of effective treatments and/or a vaccine for COVID-19.
 Given these many variables, the Company cannot reliably predict the future impact of the pandemic on its business, results of operations and financial condition.
-In addition, clients' ability to write new business in this environment may result in a slowdown in the Company's new business temporarily, however, much of the Company's premiums and other revenues are contractually recurring for many years to come.
+In addition, clients' ability to write new business in this environment may result in a slowdown in the Company's new business temporarily; however, much of the Company's premiums and other revenues are contractually recurring for many years to come.

 One of the Company's priorities continues to be the safety and well-being of its employees and clients, as such its business continuity plans are still activated and the actions taken to protect both employees and clients, such as working from home, restricting travel, conducting meetings remotely, and reinforcing the importance of face coverings, good hygiene and social distancing, also continue.
-The Company's offices worldwide are at a minimum adhering to local government mandates and guidelines regarding occupancy levels, however in certain situations the Company's guidelines are more restrictive than those of local governments.
+The Company's offices worldwide are at a minimum adhering to local government mandates and guidelines regarding occupancy levels; however, in certain situations the Company's guidelines are more restrictive than those of local governments.

-The Company has not currently experienced any significant disruptions to its daily operations, despite most of its workforce continuing to work remotely.
-Expenses incurred to implement its business continuity plans, including work from home arrangements, are not material and have been more than offset by reduced travel and other expenses during the three and six months ended June 30, 2020.
-However, COVID-19 may create operational risks and related impacts, which may include a reduction in new business volumes from slower sales, impacts to the Company's workforce productivity due to travel restrictions, temporary office closures and increased remote working situations, and potential client delays in paying premiums and reporting claims.
+The Company has not currently experienced any significant disruptions to its daily operations, despite most of its workforce working remotely.
+Expenses incurred to implement its business continuity plans, including work from home arrangements, are not material and have been more than offset by reduced travel and other expenses during the three and nine months ended September 30, 2020.
+However, COVID-19 may heighten operational risks and related impacts, which may include a reduction in new business volumes from slower sales, impacts to the Company's workforce productivity due to travel restrictions, temporary office closures and increased remote working situations, and potential client delays in paying premiums and reporting claims.
 The Company is heavily reliant on timely reporting from its clients and other third parties.
-While operational risks, including privacy and cybersecurity risks, are heightened during remote working situations the Company has implemented increased communication related to these risks to all its workforce and continues to monitor its programs, processes and procedures designed to manage these risks.
+While operational risks, including privacy and cybersecurity risks, are heightened during remote working situations the Company has implemented increased communication and training related to these risks to all its workforce and continues to monitor its programs, processes and procedures designed to manage these risks.

-Given the many variables and uncertainties in the amounts and timing of claims, the Company is unable to reliably predict the ultimate claims it will experience as a result of the pandemic, however an infectious pandemic will negatively impact the profitability of the Company's life and health business due to increased claims.
-The variables and uncertainties include age, gender, comorbidities, other insured versus general population characteristics, geography-specific institutional and individual mitigating actions, medical capacity, and other factors.
+An infectious pandemic will negatively impact the profitability of the Company's life and health business due to increased claims; however, given the many variables and uncertainties in the amounts and timing of claims, the Company is unable to reliably predict the ultimate claims it will experience as a result of the pandemic.
+However, the Company's longevity business is expected to act as a modest offset to excess life insurance claims.
+These variables and uncertainties include age, gender, comorbidities, other insured versus general population characteristics, geography-specific institutional and individual mitigating actions, medical capacity, and other factors.
 To date, general population COVID-19 deaths have been heavily concentrated in individuals aged 70 and older and with pre-existing comorbidities.
 The Company's insured population has lower exposure to older ages than the general population and covers a generally healthier population due to underwriting and socioeconomic factors of those purchasing insurance.